migcast21/dustLoop/schedule.md

 9/31 - Successfully replaced kaminari with pagy.
 Still issues adding to table/paginate per, reverted back to kaminari

+10/1 - Fixed about me, little details

 A little bit of styling was done on each day.
+Overall, pagination doesn't work as I'd like it to, will definitely try to perfect that.